vorthkor/tempsense/README.md

 - Add alarms functions
 - Add new temperature function based on time
 - Allow only known IDs
-- Allow to update through git in outside network
+- Allow to update through git in outside network [in progress]

 ### 2022